-Given these challenges, there is a pressing need for new computational techniques that can accurately identify metal-binding sites while offering improved performance.
-Advances in high-throughput sequencing have generated vast amounts of genomic data across many species, enabling a deeper analysis of sequence-based information such as \textit{co-evolution} signals between residues.
-By performing multiple sequence alignment (MSA), i.e., aligning the sequences of a protein of interest (POI) from multiple species, researchers can now construct a comprehensive evolutionary history of a POI.
-This analysis reveals both residues that have been conserved throughout evolution and pairs of residues that exhibit high covariance, meaning they have changed together over time to maintain productive interactions and follow functional, structural, and folding constraints\cite{chakrabarti2010structural, sandler2014functional}.
-Co-evolution data is often represented in a contact map, which allows for the precise detection of long-range interactions within sequences\cite{balakrishnan2011learning,morcos2011direct,gobel1994correlated, shindyalov1994can, jones2012psicov,martin2005using}.
+To improve sequence-based prediction methods, researchers have used co-evolutionary signals derived from large genomic datasets produced by high-throughput sequencing.
+Using this data, they perform multiple sequence alignment (MSA), i.e., aligning the sequences of a protein of interest (POI) across multiple species to build its comprehensive evolutionary history.
+Analysis of the MSA reveals two critical patterns for a POI: residues that have been conserved throughout evolution, and pairs of residues that exhibit strong covariance.
+Such covariance indicates that these residues have changed together over time to maintain productive interactions and follow functional, structural, and folding constraints~\cite{chakrabarti2010structural, sandler2014functional}.
+Co-evolutionary information is often represented as a contact map, which allows for identification of long-range interactions within protein sequences~\cite{balakrishnan2011learning,morcos2011direct,gobel1994correlated, shindyalov1994can, jones2012psicov,martin2005using}.